SeanCdeveloper/SoftWareEngineeringTeamGenerator/README.md

 * Your app will run as a Node CLI to gather information about each employee.

 * Below is an example of what your application may look like.
-Remember, the styling is completely up to you so try to make it unique.
+Remember, the styling is completely up to you, so try to make it unique.

 ![Employee Summary 1](./Assets/10-OOP-homework-demo-1)
 ![Employee Summary 2](./Assets/10-OOP-homework-demo-2)